waiyiwong/Zero_Waste_Cooking/README.md

 ### Acknowledgements

-- Coding coach (JOHN and Roo), facilitators (Marko, Shelly, Vasi) and SME (Mark) for continuous helpful feedback.
+- Coding coach (Thank you!
+JOHN and Roo), facilitators (Marko, Shelly, Vasi) and SME (Mark) for continuous helpful feedback.
+- My wonderful Hackathon team mates for the 1st team project: Matthew and Daylion
 - The Code Institute Slack community for their support and advice.